Tcpdump command tutorial for network packet capture.

 A port number is an integer value.
 An application in IP networks uses a specific port for communication.
 In the situation where capturing a specific port is required, tcpdump has an option for specifying the port number.
-Following is the example.
+Following is an example.

 #tcpdump - i any port 5060

-The above command is the example, where command captures on port 5060 from the Ethernet interfaces.
+The above command is an example, where the command captures on port 5060 from the Ethernet interfaces.

 For windows, the equivalent of tcpdump is the WinDump.
 This can be downloaded from wincap download.